Teenlife

 A female teenager cheers after winning a competition for high school students

-There are all sorts of competitions for high school students out there to explore.
-There's contests in art, writing, design, business, STEM and more.
-We've collected just a few of our favorites here, but, with all of those options, there's sure to be a student competition out there that matches your skills and interests.
+There are many competitions out there for high school students to explore, including contests in art, writing, design, business, STEM, and more.
+We've collected just a few of our favorites here—with all of those options, there's sure to be a student competition out there that matches your skills and interests.

 Start exploring the world of student competitions with the options below -- and best of luck!